principekiss/onions.watch/README.md

 python app.py
 ```

-Create the VM and to provision it in one go
+Create the VM and provision it in one go

 ```sh
 vagrant up